Nalmiron23/llm-production-training/Fine-Tuning-Large-Language-Models/Fine-Tuning-Using-Cohere-Medical-Data.md

 Cohere offers an excellent no-code or low-code interface for rapid fine-tuning.
 It’s especially powerful for domain experts who want to adapt LLMs without deep ML engineering knowledge.

-In the next lessons, we’ll return to model customization using RLHF and GPU-powered setups.